 - 1Nissan X-Trail reviewThe Nissan X-Trail is essentially a larger version of the Qashqai with the option of seven seats

-- 3MPG, CO2 and Running Costs - currently readingDownsizing pays dividends for diesel economy and emissions, and the 1.6 petrol isn’t bad either
+- 3MPG, CO2 and Running Costs - currently readingMore efficient petrol and diesel engines improve economy and emissions, but performance suffers

 - 5Practicality, comfort and boot spaceImpressive interior space, seven seats and a decent boot make the X-Trail a very strong all-rounder

 - 6Reliability and SafetyNissan Safety Shield gives the X-Trail an edge, while the car seems fairly reliable, too